Osman Bey (fictional character): Season 3

 Osman's principality is rising and he is now after the Catholic world and the Byzantine Emperor himself.
 Also facing the opposition of not only Aya Nikola, the tekfur of Inegol, but also the tekfur of bileçik, Rogatus, and tekfur of Harmankaya, Mikhael kosses.
-He captures his father Gregor and has a political relationship with Turgut Bey.
+He captures father Gregor and has a political relationship with Turgut Bey.
 Osman is shown as a powerful Turk bey.
-He and his first wife Bala Hatun's prayers for a child were heard and soon they were blessed with a baby boy, who was named Alaeddin Ali.
+He and his first wife Bala's prayers for a child were heard and soon they had a baby boy, who was named Alaeddin Ali.

 Osman is later framed for an assassination attempt on Sultan Mesud's life by the Sultan's traitorous Vizier, Alemshah.
 Osman is removed as Bey of the Kayi Tribe and replaced with Gunduz who is fooled and influenced by the Vizier.
 However, Osman eventually proves his innocence and defeats Alemshah - executing him.
 He then reclaims his leadership over the tribe and forgives Gunduz.